 Sometimes called cream corn casserole, this made-from-scratch Southern classic is a family favorite I stole from my grandma’s recipe box.
 It’s super quick to throw together with simple ingredients and offers a creamy, delicious addition that is perfect for any weeknight meal or holiday dinner.

 Easy Corn Casserole Recipe FAQ

 This easy corn casserole recipe can be made up to 48 hours in advance and stored in the fridge until you are ready to bake it.

-You can put this in your crockpot on low for 4 hours or on high for 2 hours.
+You can put this in your crockpot on low for four hours or on high for two hours.
 Make sure to keep an eye on it, as all crockpots are different.

-If you can’t find creamed corn, you can use 1 can of corn kernels.
-Put the corn plus ⅓ of the liquid from the can plus 1 tablespoon of flour into a bowl and mix to create the perfect substitute.
+If you can’t find creamed corn, you can use one can of corn kernels.
+Put the corn plus ⅓ of the liquid from the can plus one tablespoon of flour into a bowl and mix to create the perfect substitute.

 Corn casserole is a staple and favorite dish in Southern cooking.

 Adding a simple “slurry”, which is a mixture of cornstarch or flour and water, will help thicken a watery corn casserole.

 Corn pudding and corn casserole are essentially the same thing, although corn pudding tends to have a looser texture.

 More Recipes You’ll Love